Authenticating and Attributing Art:

 Who is a qualified authority, you ask?
-Someone who knows what he or she is talking about and-- here's the important part-- has the resume to prove it.
+Someone who knows what he or she is talking about and-- here's the important part-- has the experience and resume to prove it.
 Qualified authorities are people who have extensively studied the artists in question, published scholarly papers about them, curated museum or major gallery shows about them, teach courses about them, buy or sell at least dozens or preferably hundreds of works of art by them, write books or articles or exhibition catalogues or essays about them, and so on.
 Qualified authorities may also be the artists themselves, relatives or spouses of artists, employees of artists, direct descendants of artists, heirs of artists, or people who have legal, formal, or estate-granted entitlements or permission to pass judgment on works of art by certain artists.
 The most important part?
 Qualified authorities are recognized throughout the art community as being the go-to individuals when it comes to questions about the particular art or artists they have expertise in.

 The following individuals are NOT QUALIFIED to authenticate, certify, attribute, or otherwise make critical or scholarly judgments or claims about artists or art:

 * Someone who thinks a work of art is by a certain artist because it looks similar to other art by that artist.

 * Someone who thinks a work of art is by a certain artist because they see illustrations in books or articles or online that look like that art.

 * Someone with no art world qualifications or credentials who thinks their art is by a certain artist because they've done their own independent research and put together a long detailed proof (according to them) of why they think so.

 * Someone who attributes a work of art to an artist, but who has no concrete proof of that attribution and is not a recognized authority on that artist.